sashasokolan/johnny-bravo-java-game/README.md

 Avoid ghost and soldier.
 Collect as many coins as you can.
 There's different background music for each level, and sound effects for pickups and collisions.
+GUI to Pause, Restart and Quit the game.